top of page

 IDA Board of Directors

-Adopted by the IDA Board of Directors, Nov.
-12, 2002.
-This Definition is also used by the National Institute of Child Health and Human Development (NICHD).
+Adopted by the IDA Board of Directors in 2025.
+This new definition is also used by the National Institute of Child Health and Human Development (NICHD).
 Many state education codes, including New Jersey, Ohio and Utah, have adopted this definition.
-Learn more about how consensus was reached on this definition: Definition Consensus Project.

 For excellent information in Colorado including a Dyslexia Fact Sheet and Handbook click here: